i) Quantifying Over Anything

 Quine (in his ‘What There Is’) has provided us with strong arguments against such extravagant Meinongism.
-(Though was Lewis an extravagant Meinongian?)
+(Though was Lewis really an extravagant Meinongian?)
 This problem itself brings in a whole host of accompanying problems about the references of words and the names of entities that seemingly don’t actually exist.

-Though I can quite happily talk about a round square: does this somehow bring about the round square’s existence?
-I can talk about a possible Murphy who has three thousand girlfriends.
-Does my talk alone bring into existence this Possible Murphy into existence?
+Yet we can quite happily talk about a round square: does that fact somehow bring about the round square’s existence?
+I can talk about a Possible Murphy who has three thousand girlfriends.
+Does my talk alone bring this Possible Murphy into existence?
 Indeed who is this God, for example who “doesn’t exist”?
 (This is something Bertrand Russell grappled with way back in 1918 in his 'Existence and Description'.)

 What is it we're talking about when we talk about “way things could have been”?

-The same is true, according to Lewis, when he talked about some x being necessary (rather than possible).
+The same is true, according to Lewis, when we talk about any given x being necessary (rather than merely possible).
 What are we talking about when we talk about this or that being necessary?
 What are we referring to?
 What makes this or that necessary?

-When we say that
+Thus when we say that

-"2 + 2 equals 4" is necessarily true.
+2 + 2 = 4 is necessarily true.

-The answer in all cases is: absolutely not!
-Lewis was a (concrete) realist when it comes to possible worlds.
+The answer in all cases is: Absolutely not!
+Lewis was a realist when it comes to possible worlds.
 That’s what he’s famous for.
 He wanted to “be taken literally”.

-Though what should we take literally?
+Though precisely what should we take literally?